turibe/swi-prolog-z3/README.md

 - Using Z3 as a constraint solver inside SWI Prolog, for a basic CLP(CC) implementation.

 - Prolog code for Junker's explanation (minimal unsatisfiable subsets) and relaxation (maximal satisfiable subsets).
 See [https://cdn.aaai.org/AAAI/2004/AAAI04-027.pdf](https://cdn.aaai.org/AAAI/2004/AAAI04-027.pdf).
+Can be used independently, with any monotonic `assert` predicate.

 ## Installation: